ElisStaaf/silk/README.md

 # Silk Build System
 Silk is the best build system ever.
 It originates from an idea that I believe originates from TSoding's nobuild.h project.
 The idea is that you shouldn't need another language to build your projects.
-In this case the only language we need is C.
+In this case the only language we need is C. This is a minimalist's favourite build system, but I can't imagine it's much more than that.
+Nobuild never became popular, so I can't imagine this going mainstream.
+I personally might use it someday in my projects though ;)

 ## Install
 ```sh